|Specimen:||Oral Sample Fluid||Component:||Rapid Test Cassette + Spcimen Collection Kit|

 Stable: Saliva sample is stable at room temperature for convenient transportation;

 Flexible: Sample can be easily collected in the laboratory, outpatient clinic, and even at home;

 Widely used: Especially workable for children and patients whom cannot easily collect blood sample from.

-• One pouch containing a reaction test Cassette with desiccant.
+• One pouch containing a Covid-19 antigen rapid test Cassette with desiccant.

 • Specimen Collection Kit.